Robin Li

 Li studied information management at Peking University and computer science at the University at Buffalo.
-In 1996, he created RankDex, the first web search engine with page-ranking and site-scoring algorithms.
+In 1996, he created RankDex.
 In 2000, he founded Baidu with Eric Xu.
 Li has been CEO of Baidu since January 2004.
 The company was listed on NASDAQ on August 5, 2005.
-Li was included as one of the 15 Asian Scientists To Watch by Asian Scientist Magazine on 15 May 2011.
+Li was a member of the 12th National Committee of the Chinese People's Political Consultative Conference from 2013 to 2018.

-In August 2014, Li was appointed by the United Nations Secretary General, Ban Ki-Moon, as co-chair of the Independent Expert Advisory Group on Data Revolution for Sustainable Development.
-Li is a member of the 12th Chinese People's Political Consultative Conference.
+During his tenure as CEO of Baidu, Li has been criticized for a number of controversies, including the death of Wei Zexi, advertising of unqualified hospitals on Tieba, and ad fraud.

-Early years
+Early life and education

 Li was born in Yangquan, Shanxi Province, where he spent most of his childhood.
 Both of his parents were factory workers.
 Li was the fourth of five children, and the only boy.

-He earned a bachelor of management with a major in information management from Peking University.
-In the fall 1991, Li went to the University at Buffalo in the US to study for a doctorate in computer science.
-He received his master's degree in 1994, after deciding not to continue with the PhD.
+He earned a Bachelor of Management with a major in information management from Peking University.
+In fall 1991, Li went to the University at Buffalo in New York to study for a doctorate in computer science.
+He left the doctoral program with a master's degree in 1994.

 RankDex

 In 1994, Li joined IDD Information Services, a New Jersey division of Dow Jones and Company, where he helped develop a software program for the online edition of The Wall Street Journal.
 He also worked on improving algorithms for search engines.
 He remained at IDD Information Services from May 1994 to June 1997.
-In 1996, while at IDD, Li created the Rankdex site-scoring algorithm for search engine page ranking, which was awarded a U.S. patent.
-It was the first search engine that used hyperlinks to measure the quality of websites it was indexing, predating the very similar algorithm patent filed by Google two years later in 1998.
-Google founder Larry Page referenced Li's work in some of his U.S. patents for PageRank.
+In 1996, while at IDD, Li created the Rankdex site-scoring algorithm for search engine page ranking.
+Google cofounder Larry Page filed a patent for the PageRank search algorithm, two years later in 1998, which references Li's work on RankDex.
 Li later used his Rankdex technology for the Baidu search engine.

-Road to Baidu
+Baidu

 Li worked as a staff engineer for Infoseek, a pioneer internet search engine company, from July 1997 to December 1999.
 An achievement of his was the picture search function used by Go.com.
 Since founding Baidu in January 2000, Li has turned the company into the largest Chinese search engine, with over 80% market share by search query, and the second largest independent search engine in the world.
-On 5 August 2005, Baidu successfully completed its IPO on NASDAQ, and in 2007 became the first Chinese company to be included in the NASDAQ-100 Index.
-He appeared in CNN Money's annual list of "50 people who matter now" in 2007.
+On 5 August 2005, Baidu completed its IPO on NASDAQ, and in 2007 was included in the NASDAQ-100 Index.